pradivGnanaraj/00_1_app2_Portfolio_PYTHON/SYSTEM_DESIGN.md

 The Portfolio Web Application demonstrates the integration of various components to create an interactive platform for users to learn about Pradiv Gnanaraj's profile and engage through a contact form.
 The architecture provides a solid foundation for future enhancements and improvements.

 ---

-**Note:** This document provides a high-level overview of the Portfolio Web Application's system design.
-Customize the content based on your project's specifics.